echoes-tech/puppet-postgres_xc/README.md

 ##Module Description

 This module does not install PG-XC.
-It configures a cluster on Debian system.
+It configures a Postgres-XC cluster on Debian system.
 It adds service script.
 It adds bash scripts enabling high availability.